-In vivo The normal serum concentration of C8 is 55 $\mu$ g/mL (normal range 50 to 80 $\mu$ g/mL).
+In vivo The normal serum concentration of C6 is 64 $\mu$ g/mL (normal range 54 to 72 $\mu$ g/mL).
 The primary site of synthesis is the liver.
-C8 is also produced by monocytes, macrophages, fibroblasts, astrocytes and endothelial cells.
-C8 is an acute phase protein and its synthesis is stimulated by cytokines (IL-6, IL-1, IFN $\gamma$ and to some extent TNF $\alpha$ ) that stimulate increased biosynthesis of many other complement proteins.
-Regulation Many proteins and other components of plasma have an inhibitory effect on the lytic activity of C5b-9 complexes but there are no specific C8 inactivators.
+C6 is an acute phase protein and its synthesis is stimulated by the cytokines that stimulate increased biosynthesis of many other complement proteins.
+Regulation Many proteins and other components of plasma have an inhibitory effect on the lytic activity of C5b-9 complexes but there are no specific C6 inactivators.
 Most of the C5b-9 inhibitors interact with the complex after the C5b-7 stage.
 If any of the C5b-containing complexes fail to insert into a membrane they may self-aggregate or bind to regulatory proteins the most prevalent of which is S Protein.
-S Protein (also called vitronectin) is an 80,000 Da plasma protein found bound to most soluble C5b-9 complexes.
+S protein (also called vitronectin) is an 80,000 Da plasma protein that binds to C5b-9 complexes that fail to insert in the target cell membrane.
+This reduces damage to nearby host cells.
 Many other serum components inhibit or partially inhibit lysis by C5b-9 and these include SP40,40 (also known as clusterin and apolipoprotein J) and many plasma lipoprotein complexes (LDL, HDL, etc.).
 Host cells protect themselves from C5b-9 by a variety of mechanisms.
 Membrane proteins DAF, MCP, and CR1 inhibit formation of C3/C5 convertases preventing MAC formation.
-CD59, also called "homologous restriction factor" and "protectin", is a 18,000 to 20,000 Da ubiquitous component of cell membranes that is very effective at binding to and inhibiting the lytic potential of C5b-8 and C5b-9 complexes.
-The species-specificity of CD59 is not absolute and many mammalian CD59 proteins inhibit or partially inhibit MAC from other species.
+CD59, also called "homologous restriction factor" and "protectin", is an 18,000 to 20,000 Da ubiquitous component of cell membranes that is very effective at binding to and inhibiting the lytic potential of C5b-8 and C5b-9 complexes.
+The species-specificity of CD59 is not absolute and many mammalian CD59 proteins do inhibit or partially inhibit MAC from other species.
 The specificity that is observed appears to be due to incompatibilities between C8 of one animal and the CD59 of another.
 Like DAF, CD59 contains a GPI anchor (a post-translationally added lipid tail that inserts into the bilipid layer of the cell).
-The disease PNH is caused by the loss of enzymes that attach the GPI tail, thus depriving cells of the ability to express DAF, which inactivates C3/C5 convertases, and the ability express CD59, which inactivates C5b-9.
+The disease PNH is caused by the loss of enzymes that attach the GPI tail, thus depriving cells of the ability to inactivate C3/C5 convertases and the ability to inactivate C5b-9.
 This results in complement-mediated damage to and eventual lysis of long-lived blood cells such as erythrocytes and platelets.
 Genetics Human chromosome location 5q 12-14.
 Accession number HSC6A.
 Mouse chromosome 15.
 Human genomic structure: the gene spans 80 kb with 18 exons.
 Deficiencies Human deficiencies have been found and exhibit autosomal recessive transmission.
 Patients generally exhibit abnormally high susceptibility to recurrent meningococcal meningitis and systemic neisserial infections.
 Partial deficiencies do not seem to show adverse clinical effects.
 Diseases See Deficiencies above.